Variational Learning for Unsupervised Knowledge Grounded Dialogs: Experiments

 {\bf OR-QuAC}~\cite{OpenQuAC}: This dataset is a modified version of the QuAC \cite{QuAC} dataset.
-The dataset consists of dialog conversations, where each conversation is associated with the top-5 most relevant documents (retrieved using TF-IDF based BM25 ranking \cite{BM25}) from the QuAC dataset.
+The dataset consists of dialog conversations, where each conversation is associated with the top-5 most relevant documents (retrieved using TF-IDF \cite{BM25} based BM25 ranking) from the QuAC dataset.
 To create an open-scale collection for our task, we index the set of all the documents available in the train, validation and test splits.
 In some cases of the test and validation set, the ground-truth document may be missing in the top-5 list associated with each conversation.
 In such cases, we obtain the ground-truth document from the original QuAC dataset and add it to the indexed collection.

 {\bf DSTC9}~\cite{DSTC9}: This dialog dataset was released as part of the DSTC9 challenge.
-The dataset comprises of dialog conversation turns in which the system: (i) needs to identify the turns in which to consult a collection for textual FAQs, (ii) retrieve the FAQ if required, (iii) and then and generate the response based on the retrieved FAQ.
-The universe of knowledge documents in this dataset is the set of FAQs.
+The dataset comprises of dialog conversation turns in which the system: (i) needs to identify the turns in which to consult a collection for textual FAQs, (ii) retrieve the FAQ if required, (iii) and then generate the response based on the retrieved FAQ.
+The universe of knowledge documents in this dataset is the set of FAQs and each FAQ also includes the entity name because the same question can occur multiple times for different entities (eg: ``Is parking available?").
 The training dataset consists of conversations based on 4 different domains i.e hotels, restaurants, trains and taxis.
 The test dataset contains an additional domain, attractions, which is not found in the train and validation splits.

 {\bf DoQA}~\cite{DoQA}: This dataset comprises of open-ended dialog conversations on different domains like cooking, travel and movies.
 Unlike, the OR-QuAC and DSTC9 datasets, most questions in this dataset are not factoid/specific questions, and are open-ended.
 We only use the cooking split for both training and testing.